Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 South Carolina Retirement System

-South Carolina’s Governor Henry McMaster signed the Retirement Funding and Administration Act in 2017.
-Its improvements have definitively made a difference.
-These include raising how much employers and employees contribute to the fund, as well as instituting a cap for how much employees must contribute.
+South Carolina’s Governor Henry McMaster signed the Retirement Funding and Administration Act of 2017 into law last year.
+Its improvements have begun to show.
+These include raising how much employers and employees contribute to the fund.
+In addition, there’s a cap for how much employees must contribute.

-The investments the department that runs South Carolina’s public retirement system made pre-COVID under this law performed extremely well.
-A 2018 report shows that the fund has grew to $30.2 billion since 2017.
+The investments the department that runs South Carolina’s public retirement system has made under this law have performed extremely well in recent years.
+The most recent report shows that the fund has grown to $30.2 billion over the last year.
 That’s a $2.15 billion jump from the year before.

 Tips for Developing a Retirement Plan